grafana/grafana/docs/sources/auth/planning/index.md

 After considering needs, chosen IAM solution and taking into consideration the security requirements, the last step is to test it out thoroughly before deploying it to a production environment.

-## Where are my users?
+## Internal vs external users

-The first thing to consider is who are my users?
-Are the user exclusively within my organization or will they be outside of my organization?
+As a first step, determine where your Grafana users are located.
+Are the users located within your organization, or are they outside your organization?

-If the users are within my organization, this means that Grafana might be able to integrate with those users by providing connection with to the corresponding Identity Provider.
+If the users are within your organization, Grafana might be able to integrate with those users through an identify provider.

-If the users are outside of my organization, this means that Grafana needs to provide anonymous access, which is not enabled by default.
+If the users are outside your organization, you must provide anonymous access to Grafana, which is not enabled by default.

+For information about enabling anonymous access, refer to the [documentation](../../setup-grafana/configure-security/configure-authentication/_index.md#anonymous-authentication)

 ### Why do I need to organize the users?